zchking/docs/pages/katalon-studio/docs/bind-as-string.md

 The test suite should pass because _bind into test case as string_ is disabled so test data values are read as-is and all keyword functions receive their expected data types.

+> **Quick tip**
+>
+> To push customizability further, Katalon now supports an annotation called `BeforeTestDataBindToTestCase` which allows the annotated functions to operate on Test Data variables before they are bound into test cases.
+>
+> Prior to Katalon 6.3, you would have to compile another set of Test Data for each requirement.
+Increasingly varied requirements would then further complicate Test Data management.
+>
+> Starting from version 6.3, you will need one raw Test Data file and then define the rules of transformation in different functions using the new annotation.
+With this feature, deciding how Test Data variables will be used occurs at run-time.